nicole-numfocus/pandas-czi/proposal.md

 projects making use of this interface (e.g. pint-pandas, awkward-array, GeoPandas, etc).

-Once we have the nullable types working with all of pandas' operations and methods, we can provide an option to opt into them by default.
+As these nullable types are experimental and opt-in, each pandas release can incrementally include those new features.
 When the project is ready for pandas 2.0, we have choice to make them the default for all users.

-## 8. Milestones and Deliverables (500 words)

-**Maintenance**

-Maintenance is a never-ending, hard-to-quantify task.
-That said, we can attempt to quantify it in a few ways.

-* Fewer open issues in the backlog (3,500 at the time of writing) / more issues closed (160 over the past month)
-* Fewer open pull requests (164 at the time of writing) / more merged pull requests (172 over the past month)
-* Fewer open regressions (61 at the time of writing, soon after major release)

-This component does not have any specific milestones; the work is ongoing.
-The timeline spans span the duration of the grant.

-**Nullable Data Types**

 [^triagers]: https://github.com/orgs/pandas-dev/teams/pandas-triage/members